bitkidd/adonis-spotify/README.md

 # Adonis Spotify <img src="https://reps.ams3.cdn.digitaloceanspaces.com/spotify_logo.png" alt="Spotify icon" width="25px" height="25px">

-This service provider makes it easier to integrate and to work with Stripe official library.
+This service provider makes it easier to integrate and to work with Spotify WEB API.

 Service provider is based currently on [Spotify Web API](https://github.com/thelinmichael/spotify-web-api-node) wrapper, you may follow its guides and examples.